← The Culinary Codex

 A note on framing

-This codex entry covers the food of the polities of what is now the Philippine archipelago, from roughly 900 CE through 1565.
+This codex entry covers the food of the polities of what is now the Philippine archipelago in the centuries before 1565 — across the pre-contact and early-contact period, well before the Manila Galleon.
 It does not use the phrase “Filipino food” for that period.
 There was no Filipino food yet — there was the cuisine of the Tondo polity, of the Sulu court, of the Cebu trading households, of the Cordillera highlands, of the Cotabato basin.
 Each was a network signature: it told you which trade winds reached the port, which uplands fed the lowlands, and which faith communities had married into the elite.

 What survives into the modern Philippine kitchen are not those dishes.
 What survives are four technique lineages — ways of cooking older than any nation-state in this region.
 The dishes you know are post-contact crystallizations of those older techniques, after the Manila Galleon dropped chili, tomato, corn, kamote, peanut, cacao, and achuete onto kitchens that already had a fully formed grammar.